goruck/all/README.md

 # Overview
 ## Alexa Lambda Linux (ALL) is a HW/SW reference design meant to enable quick prototyping and realization of the control and monitoring of things using Amazon Alexa Voice Services.
+The reference design has been used to control and monitor a home security system as a proof of concept.

 ## System Architecture
 ![all](https://cloud.githubusercontent.com/assets/12125472/11692383/0e4a623e-9e54-11e5-8a78-b6fdf3eb9ba2.png)